magicmyco/magicmyco.github.io/docs/_posts/2024/08/2024-08-22-inoculation.md

 description: Learn how to innoculate mushrooms
 layout: post
 ---
 Now we inoculate our sterilized grain with our live culture.
-To do this you will need to operate in a sterile environment to avoid infecting your grain with any contaminates.
+To do this you will need to operate in a sterile environment to avoid infecting your grain with any contaminants.
 There are two main ways to achieve this:

 ### Supplies